ArgusSDR/argus-sdr/README.md

-# SDR API
+# Argus SDR

-A REST API for Software Defined Radio (SDR) data management with two types of clients.
+A REST API for Software Defined Radio (SDR) data management with collector and receiver clients.

-## Overview

-- **Type 1 Clients**: SDR devices/software that provide data via persistent WebSocket connections
-- **Type 2 Clients**: Data consumers that request calculated data via REST API

 ## Features

 - Email/password authentication with JWT tokens
 - SQLite database for user and client management
-- WebSocket support for Type 1 clients
+- WebSocket support for collector clients
-- Random selection of 3 Type 1 clients when more than 3 are available
-- LetsEncrypt SSL certificate support (configurable)

 ## Quick Start